- What is Bipolar Disorder?

 What is Bipolar Disorder?

 Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in mood, energy, activity levels, and impairs the ability to carry out day-to-day tasks.
-This is a mood disorder where affected persons are prone to periods of mood disturbances i.e. Hypomania, Mania, Mixed episode, or Depression.
+This is a mood disorder where affected persons are prone to periods of mood disturbances i.e. Hypomania, Mania, Mixed episodes, or Depression.

 Signs and Symptoms of Bipolar Disorder